SamiulHaris03/HeartDiseaseXAI/HeartDiseaseXAI_README.md

 # 🫀 HeartDiseaseXAI: Explainable Heart Disease Risk Classification

-> An XGBoost classifier trained on the UCI Heart Disease dataset, with SHAP values used to explain every prediction — bridging the gap between model accuracy and clinical interpretability.
+> An XGBoost classifier trained on the UCI Heart disease dataset, with SHAP values used to explain every prediction.
+This project aims to bridge the gap between model accuracy and clinical interpretability.

 ---